AlmeidaLeoDev/ListaDeTarefas/README.md

 * Add a Task: Type in the form and click Adicionar.
 * Toggle Status: Click the status badge to switch between “Pendente” and “Concluída.”
-* Delete Task: Click the ❌ icon and confirm deletion.
+* Delete Task: Click the "X" icon and confirm deletion.
 * Clear All: Use the “Limpar todas as tarefas” button and confirm.
 * Counters: Check that the Total, Pendentes, and Concluídas counters update correctly.